 Suffering and an End to Suffering.
 There is certainly no shortage of suffering in our world.
 We can understand this suffering to include not only the big upsets that send our lives into turmoil, but also the smaller, low-grade challenges people encounter on a daily basis—what we might think of simply as irritations or stress.
 Meditation practice offers a way to work skillfully with everything that life throws in our path, the big issues and the small, so that we can experience the breadth of our lives, the ups and downs, with more ease, wisdom, compassion, and joy.
 This in turn can lead to the end of suffering, which is possible for all of us.

 Mondays at 7 PM at St. Michael’s University Church in Isla Vista - participants regularly engage in discussion and play music together as part of the evening.

-Tuesdays at 6 PM in the MacVeagh House at the Natural History Museum, Santa Barbara
+Tuesdays at 6 PM at the Museum of Contemporary Art Santa Barbara

 Thursdays at 6 PM at The Sacred Space in Summerland - we are frequently joined with guest teachers from the community.